 filetype_atom: :org

 )The grammar's parser.c (and optional scanner.c) is compiled into a shared library using the system C compiler, then cached at ~/.local/share/minga/grammars/.
 Subsequent startups skip compilation.
-If no C compiler is available, a warning is logged and the extension loads without highlighting.
+Minga.Language.register/3 returns {:error, reason} for compilation or other synchronous setup failures.
+A successful :ok means the parser load request was accepted, not that every parser process has already applied it.
+Your init/1 decides whether that should fail the extension or continue without highlighting.

-For more detail on what register_grammar/3 does under the hood, see the Extensibility page.
+For more detail on what Minga.Language.register/3 does under the hood, see the Extensibility page.

 Editor Utilities